-As of early 2020, the cost of a blended SAF is typically higher than the price of petroleum-based Jet-A. Additionally, transportation costs for the fuel will vary and can add to the overall cost of the fuel.
+As of late 2022, the cost of a blended SAF is typically higher than the price of petroleum-based Jet-A. Additionally, transportation costs for the fuel will vary and can add to the overall cost of the fuel.

 Is financial compensation or a tax break available to airlines or business aviation operators to fly on SAF?

 There are currently no direct financial incentives for airlines or business aviation operators to fly on SAF.
 However, those operators who may be subject to CORSIA have the option to meet their carbon neutral growth obligations via the purchase of SAF.

 Given that SAF costs more and that a small-to-medium-sized business aviation operator may not be subject to ICAO’s CORSIA scheme; what is the value of those operators in using SAF?

 The business aviation industry, as a whole, committed in 2009 to improve its efficiency and do its part to mitigate the industry’s effect on climate change.

 There is considerable political pressure in many parts of the world to reduce emissions from aviation by restricting flying or imposing severe extraneous costs on it.
 Business aviation is often portrayed as an inefficient and wasteful mode of transportation used only by rich people.
 It is important for the long-term economic survival of business aviation to demonstrate through concrete measures that it is a responsible steward of the environment.